ukeles/VidFeatureXtract/README.md

 ## Getting Started

 ### Installation
 We recommend using Anaconda and setting up a new environment for this repository.
 This will ensure that the necessary dependencies are installed and managed in a separate environment, without interfering with other Python projects.
-To use this repo for the extraction of low-level visual features or detecting human faces in video frames, follow the base installation steps.
-For more advanced functionalities such as human body parts detection and semantic segmentation, please follow the advanced installation section provided below.
+To use this repository for obtaining basic metadata information from video files or extracting low-level visual features, follow the base installation steps.
+For more advanced functionalities such as detecting human faces in video frames, human body parts detection, and semantic segmentation, please follow the advanced installation instructions provided below.

 #### Base Installation
 - Downlaod and install Anaconda or Miniconda by following the instructions on the [official Anaconda website](https://www.anaconda.com/).